kvarak/dnd/docs/_Classes/druid.md

 <tr><td markdown="1" class="monster">

 ### Actions
-***Vine Lash (Blight Only).*** *Melee Attack:* your spell attack modifier to hit, reach 10ft. *On hit* 1d8 + PB piercing damage.
+***Vine Lash (Blight Only).*** *Melee Attack:* your spell attack modifier to hit, reach 10 ft. *On hit* 1d8 + PB piercing damage.

-***Spore Bomb (Fungi Only).*** *Ranged Attack:* your spell attack modifier to hit, reach 60ft. *On hit* 1d6 + PB poison damage.
+***Spore Bomb (Fungi Only).*** *Ranged Attack:* your spell attack modifier to hit, reach 60 ft. *On hit* 1d6 + PB poison damage.

 </td></tr></tbody></table>
 </div>

 #### Plant Summoner
-At 2nd level, You can cause a Medium or smaller plant within 30 feet to come to life.
-As an action, you can expend one use of your Wild Shape feature or a 3rd level spell slot or higher to awaken the plant.
+You can cause a Medium or smaller plant within 30 ft to come to life.
+As an ***action***, you can expend one use of your Wild Shape feature or a 3rd level spell slot or higher to awaken the plant.

 The plant is friendly to you and your companions and obeys your commands.
-See this creature's game statistics in your choice of the Blight or Fungal stat block, which uses your proficiency bonus (PB) in several places.
-You determine the plant's appearance but the form should at least resemble the specific stat block that represents it.
+Use the statistics of your choice from the Blight or Fungal stat block, which uses your proficiency bonus (PB) in several places.

 In combat, the plant shares your initiative count, but it takes its turn immediately after yours.
 The only action it takes on its turn is the Dodge action, unless you take a ***bonus action*** to command it to take another action.
 That action can be one in its stat block or some other action.
 If you are incapacitated, the plant can take any action of its choice, not just Dodge.

 The plant manifests for 1 hour, until it is reduced to 0 hit points, until you use this feature to awaken another plant, or until you die.

 ### Power of the Forest
-At 6th level, select one of the following features:
+Select one of the following features:

 #### Extra Attack
 You can attack twice, instead of once, whenever you take the Attack action on your turn.
 In addition, your unarmed strikes count as magical for the sake of overcoming resistances and immunities.